Crosley Tower: Attributes

 Crosley Tower has 107253 sqft between 16 stories.
 The tower, along with its counterpart Rieveschl Hall, has massive concrete columns that flare at the top.
 It is roughly square, and resembles an abstract fluted Corinthian column.
 The tower is a symbol of the university, and a visual landmark, visible from most areas on the campus and beyond.

+The tower is the second largest continuous pour concrete structure in the United States, behind the Hoover Dam.

 History

 The tower was completed in 1969 for $5 million.
 It was named after University of Cincinnati alumnus Powel Crosley Jr.

 In 2017, the building was featured at the top of a list of America's ugliest university buildings, as compiled by Architectural Digest.
 In 2020, Cincinnati Magazine included it in a list of iconic Cincinnati architecture that defines the city.

 In 2018, university officials announced the building's planned demolition.
 The structure has not been well maintained, with problems including crumbling exterior concrete, a sinking foundation, and leaking ceilings.
 The officials also described that the building does not function well for the university, and that renovations would be difficult due to its thick, seamless concrete walls.
 Its chemistry and biology labs must be relocated off-site before the demolition can take place.
 In 2020, the college set 2025 as the soonest date for demolition, pending construction of Clifton Court Hall and renovation of the Old Chemistry Building.
+An official plan for the demolition and replacement of Crosley Tower was revealed in 2023, with $47.3 million approved by the UC Board of Trustees on April 22, 2025 to fund its remediation and demolition.
+The floor-by-floor demolition is expected to begin by January 2026, and finish by the end of that year.

 In 2021, the student organization "Crosley Tower Appreciation Club" was started at the University of Cincinnati.
 Some society activities include photography competitions and watching movies projected against the building's side.